-I have been working as a psychotherapist in Seattle since graduating from The Seattle School of Theology and Psychology in 2002.
-Prior to my work as a therapist, I was a middle school English and history teacher in North Carolina.
+I graduated from UNC-Chapel Hill with highest distinction in 1995 and spent the first five years of my career teaching English and history.
 I loved the unique opportunity that teaching provided to interact with students and their families.
 My increasing desire to help people at an emotional level drew me to change careers.
-Besides my own personal work, my former role as teacher and current role as mom are two of my biggest influences as I sit with clients today.
+And in 2002, I graduated from The Seattle School of Theology and Psychology.
+Besides my own personal therapeutic work, my former role as teacher and current role as mom are two of my biggest influences when sitting with clients today.

-I offer individual psychotherapy to adolescents, adults and families.
-My fee is $140 per 50 min session and $200 per 75 min family session.
-I do long-term work with clients, which requires a commitment of at least 1 session per week.
+I offer individual psychotherapy to adolescents and adults as well as family therapy.
+My fee for an individual 50min. session is $180, and my fee per family therapy session is $250 for 75min.
+I do long-term work with clients, which typically requires a commitment of at least 1 session per week.
 Some people find multiple sessions a week to be very helpful, and I may recommend it depending on the nature of your problem or your own desire for more frequent contact.
-I currently am in-network with Premera Blue Cross, Anthem, Kaiser HMO and Kaiser PPO.
-You may be able to use your out-of-network benefits if you have different insurance.
+I can submit claims for most insurances; however, I am currently only paneled with Kaiser and First Choice.
+Most plans offer some type of out-of-network benefit.
+I can help you figure out the cost before you begin.

 Frequent and consistent treatment produces faster and longer-lasting results.
-Having done years of my own work as a client, I understand the financial and personal commitment involved.
-I equally take my commitment to you very seriously.
+Having done years of my own work as a client, I understand the financial and personal commitment involved and equally take my commitment to you very seriously.

-I have been supervising and training graduate students and recent graduates since 2009.
+I have been supervising and training new therapists since 2009.
 I find this work to be very rewarding.
 As a former teacher, I love to learn and to pass my learning down to others.
-Supervising therapists that are working toward licensure has been one avenue for me to be both teacher and student.
+I also understand the needs of being a new therapist.

-My fee is $140 for a 50 min session.
-I am available and responsive to your supervision needs outside of our meeting times as well.
+My fee is $180 for a 50 min session.
+I am available and responsive to your needs outside of our meeting times as well.

 Julie S. Cake